-CorMeth Boutique will reopen on Thursdays, Fridays and Saturday on January 7th.
+CorMeth Boutique is currently open on Thursdays, Fridays and Saturday.
 Covid precautions will be in place.
 We will not be accepting donations.

 Cormeth Boutique is a Thrift Store and a ministry of Coronado Community United Methodist Church.
 Located in the historic Beach Club building on the corner of Flagler Avenue and South Peninsula Avenue, the Boutique is open Monday through Saturday from 10:00 am to 4:00 pm.